Help us improve your experience.

 To disable the automatic upgrade of the BIOS on an SRX Series Firewall, use the chassis routing-engine bios command as following:

-Starting in Junos OS Release 15.1X49-D70 and in Junos OS Release 17.3R1, the set chassis routing-engine bios uninterrupt command is introduced on SRX300, SRX320, SRX340, and SRX345 devices to disable user inputs at U-boot and boot loader stage.
-The set chassis routing-engine bios uninterrupt command is introduced in Junos OS Release 20.1R1 for SRX380 Series devices.
+The set chassis routing-engine bios uninterrupt command is introduced on SRX300, SRX320, SRX340, and SRX345 devices to disable user inputs at U-Boot and boot loader stage.
+The set chassis routing-engine bios uninterrupt command is introduced for SRX380 Series devices.

-Starting in Junos OS Release 15.1X49-D120, the set chassis routing-engine bios uninterrupt command can be used on SRX300, SRX320, SRX340, and SRX345, devices to disable user inputs at U-boot, boot loader and and Junos-Kernel boot stage.
-The set chassis routing-engine bios uninterrupt command is introduced in Junos OS Release 20.1R1 on SRX380 Series devices.
+The set chassis routing-engine bios uninterrupt command can be used on SRX300, SRX320, SRX340, and SRX345, devices to disable user inputs at U-Boot, boot loader and Junos-Kernel boot stage.
+The set chassis routing-engine bios uninterrupt command is introduced in Junos OS on SRX380 Series devices.

 You can check the version number at console output when your device boots up as shown in the following sample:

-On SRX Series Firewalls, if both set system ports console insecure and set chassis routing-engine bios uninterrupt options are configured, there is no alternative recovery method available in case Junos OS fails to boot and the device might become unusable.
+On SRX Series Firewalls, if both set system ports console insecure and set chassis routing-engine bios uninterrupt options are configured, no alternative recovery method is available if the Junos OS fails to boot and the device becomes unusable.